Multi-user Point of Sale and Multi-store POS Systems

 A file server is a computer with a hard disk that is shared by two or more stations.
 It is called a “server” because it responds to the requests (serves) the other computers connected to it.
 For example, another computer may send it an item number and request the price of that item.

 POS Stations are computers that are linked to the server.
 The stations use the file server for data storage.
 They can also have their own hard drives for additional data storage.
 On some networks, each station on the network may share its hard drive and printers with the other stations.

 This term refers to bar code readers, printers, cash drawers, etc.

 Networking software is special software that directs information between stations, peripherals, and the file server.

 In wired networking, cables physically connect all stations with the server.

 Newer technology allows for wireless networking (without cables), where computers share information through radio and/or micro wave channels.
-Equipment for setting up a wireless network includes network adapters (NICs), access points (APs), and routers.
+Equipment for setting up a wireless network - for a live connection -includes network adapters (NICs), access points (APs), and routers.

 WiFi is most commonly used and is very effective.
 It also is capable of encryption to make the data more secure.